 Once you have the necessary insights, you have to schedule meetings with your sales team to discuss the performance.
 During these meetings, you need to review the sales metrics, provide feedback, and identify opportunities for improvement.
 These sessions can be helpful for setting new targets, tracking progress, and celebrating achievements.

-For sales leaders that need data-driven insights to increase pipeline velocity and fix conversion inefficiencies, Outreach’s Sales Execution Platform gives managers more visibility — and actionable data — to scale what works and change what doesn't through targeted coaching, best practice workflows, and real-time support.
+For sales leaders who need data-driven insights to increase pipeline velocity and fix conversion inefficiencies, Outreach’s AI Revenue Workflow Platform gives managers more visibility and actionable data to scale what works and change what doesn't through targeted coaching, best practice workflows, and real-time support.

 Get the latest product news, industry insights, and valuable resources in your inbox.